demetrius-hernandez/Drone-Gesture-Recognition/README.md

 - **Occluded Points:** As occlusions increase in more complex poses, the model might struggle without additional training data or more advanced augmentation strategies.

 ### Observed Errors

-- **Ambiguous Gestures:** Some misclassifications occurred due to gestures that were not part of the training set but resembled existing classes.
-For instance, when a subject raised both hands straight up, the model classified it as Traffic All Stop.
+One notable category of errors involved ambiguous gestures—gestures not explicitly part of the training set but resembling existing classes.
+For instance, when a subject raised both hands straight up, the model sometimes classified it as the "Traffic All Stop" gesture.
+Such errors highlight the need for additional gesture diversity in the training data and the introduction of mechanisms to handle ambiguous or unknown gestures.

 ### Why This Approach is Sufficietly Tested (but can be improved)

 I believe the final programs are sufficiently tested because they were evaluated on a separate, unseen dataset of real-world drone footage.
 This dataset simulates the intended deployment scenario by introducing natural variations in environment, lighting, and perspective.
 Moreover, the test data has been carefully crafted to include a representative range of gestures relevant to drone control.
 By keeping the test data entirely isolated during training, I ensured an unbiased evaluation of the model's performance, providing confidence that the results reflect its robustness and real-world applicability.

-However, the model can be improved a lot, which you can see in the following point.
+However, there is substantial room for improvement.
+For example, expanding the dataset to include additional gestures and introducing new classes to address unknown or ambiguous gestures would enhance the system's adaptability.
+These improvements would be essential for scaling the system to more complex use cases.

 ### Proposed Improvements (before we actually put this on our drones)